Vesec/ICT223-Dashboard/README.md

 # About #

 - The repository contains the JSON files for each widget and the python files required to send and display data about the system to the Thingsboard dashboard.
+The Rules, Profiles and Widgets have been exported as Importable JSON files.

 - The targets.py file needs to be modified to reflect the api url and token of the offsite dashboard in Thingsboard and is seperated to accomodate for multiple API's.

-- **The functions in Calls.py require a Raspberry Pi with a SenseHat installed.**
+  - **Some functions in Calls.py require a Raspberry Pi with a SenseHat installed.**

 ## Calls.py ##